Italian composer and conductor Ennio Morricone passed away a few weeks ago and this is our tribute to the Maestro

 We want to conclude with the words of British film director and producer Edgar Wright: “He could make an average movie into a must see, a good movie into art, and a great movie into legend.
 He hasn’t been off my stereo my entire life.
 What a legacy of work he leaves behind.
 RIP.”

-Featured image: The Orchestra dell’Accademia Nazionale di Santa Cecilia perfoming at Auditorium Parco della Musica in Rome in 2011.
+Featured image: The Orchestra dell’Accademia Nazionale di Santa Cecilia performing at Auditorium Parco della Musica in Rome in 2011.
 Photo by 00santacecilia00 licensed under the Creative Commons Attribution-Share Alike 4.0 International license.